-Allergy & Anaphylaxis Australia always recomends that people with food allergies take their own food on a plane.
+Allergy & Anaphylaxis Australia (A&AA) always recommend that people with food allergy take their own food on a plane.

 Perishable items (foods that will “go off” quickly) | Non-perishable items (foods that will last longer) |